h43z/writeups/0323-intigriti.md

 It does not render any elements.
 Just plain text.
 In order for this to work we would need the content type of `text/html`

-![enter image description here](https://imgur.com/yNITO0R.png) If there only was a endpoint in the challenge that would return the note and not set such the `text/plain` content header.
+![enter image description here](https://imgur.com/yNITO0R.png) If there only was a endpoint in the challenge that would return the note and not set the `text/plain` content header.

 Oh look there is one!
 A debug endpoint which was forgotten to be removed by the developer.